Category: Company News

 We are committed to achieving net-zero by 2040 and we are on track to meet this goal, with business-wide targets for reductions in waste, electricity and CO2 emissions.

-As we grow as a business and take on new sites, we will look to continually assess and implement changes, working directly with our colleagues across the UK to empower them to take action which works for their specific site – there is no one-size-fits all approach.
+As we grow as a business and take on new partners, we will look to continually assess and implement changes, working directly with our colleagues and partners across the UK to empower them to take action which works for their specific location – there is no one-size-fits all approach.

 At some sites, wildlife corridors have been created, at others we have rooftop gardens.
 Our colleagues have also created vegetable gardens in collaboration with local schools and peaceful outdoor spaces for our colleagues to sit and benefit from fresh air, contributing to their wellbeing.
 In our Head Office, we have even recently installed a wormery which contributes to our waste reduction efforts!